BIRDSOpenSource/BIRDSOpenSource.github.io/how-tos/find-funding.md

 ---
-title: How to Make a Link Budget
+title: How to Find Funding for a CubeSat Mission
 parent: How-to guides
 layout: default
 lang: en
 ---

-## Making a Link Budget
+##  How to Find Funding for a CubeSat Mission
 {: .no_toc }

 <details markdown="block">